cyclonePort · Weather Surveillance Instrumentation

 06 Siting & Mounting — The WMO 10-Meter Standard and Why It Matters

 Wind direction readings are highly sensitive to obstructions in the sensor’s upwind exposure.
-Buildings, trees, terrain features, and even the station mast itself all create turbulence wakes that distort the true wind direction — sometimes by 30–60° or more in the zone immediately downwind of an obstruction.
+Buildings, trees, terrain features, and even the station mast itself all create turbulence wakes that distort the true wind direction.
 Accurate, operationally meaningful wind direction data requires clear, representative exposure.

 The WMO standard for wind measurement — 10 meters above the surface